koendv/mod_daplink/README.md

 # module daplink
+CMSIS-DAP is a protocol to access the debug interface of ARM processors.
 This software implements CMSIS-DAP as a micropython module.
-CMSIS-DAP can be acessed in two ways
+The CMSIS-DAP interface can be acessed in two ways

-- from pyocd and openocd software running on the pc host
+- from pyocd and openocd software running on the pc host, accessing CMSIS-DAP as a usb hid device
-- from a micropython script running on the CMSIS-DAP adapter
+- from a micropython script running on the CMSIS-DAP adapter itself, accessing CMSIS-DAP as a micropython module.

 Compiled firmware for raspberry pico is available for download.
 The raspberry pico firmware has